 3. Treated Diamonds

-Colored diamonds are another type of natural diamond, often referred to as "fancy diamonds."
+Coloured diamonds are another type of natural diamond, often referred to as "fancy diamonds."
 These diamonds come in various hues such as yellow, blue, pink, and even red, making them rare and valuable.
-The color in these diamonds is a result of specific trace elements or structural irregularities present during their formation.
-Colored diamonds are perfect for those seeking something unique and extraordinary.
+The colour in these diamonds is a result of specific trace elements or structural irregularities present during their formation.
+Coloured diamonds are perfect for those seeking something unique and extraordinary.

 The 4 C's of Diamonds: Understanding Diamond Quality Types